prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 }
 ```

-But wait, what if I want to define rules for these 2 new droppable regions ?
+But wait, what if we want to define rules for these 2 new droppable regions ?

-The `is` is used to specify the `type` of the User Element for the Canvas Node.
+The `is` prop of the `<Canvas />` component is used to specify the `type` of the User Element for the Canvas Node.
 Hence, instead of specifying a simple DOM element which we don't have much control over - let's specify a brand new User Component.

 ```jsx {1-23,29,33}